lucasgdb/rename-music-files-y2meta/README.md

 ## How to use

 - clone this repo.
-- move the music files into the cloned repo.
+- move the music files downloaded by y2mate.com into the cloned repo.
 - type `node index.js` or just `node .`

 ## Example